OOCSS - Object Oriented CSS

-It's 2023 and we have a lot of methods and techniques that make CSS writing better and easier.
-But there's one method that was one of the first to tackle object-oriented CSS writing, and that laid a solid foundation for the other frameworks that followed.
+• 6 min readIt’s 2023 and we have a lot of methods and techniques that make CSS writing better and easier.
+However, there is one method that was one of the first to tackle object-oriented CSS writing and lay a solid foundation for other frameworks that followed.

-This method is called Object Oriented CSS (OOCSS) and in this article, I will describe the basic principles and ideas of this methodology.
+This method is called Object Oriented CSS (OOCSS) and, in this article, I will describe the basic principles and ideas of this methodology.

 Introduction